rajramo61/investigating-text-and-calls/README-REVIEWER.txt

-Opening the "calls.csv" file in read mode     -- 1 instruction reading the csv file                          -- 1 instruction Adding each line from "calls.csv" to the list -- n instructions (Assuming there are n lines to the file) Iterating over each item in list              -- n instructions get call duration from the line               -- 2 instructions (1 instruction to get data from array using array index and one to convert string to integer) get phone number from the line                -- 2 instructions (1 instruction to get data from array using array index and one to convert string to integer) if condition                                  -- 1 instructions 2 assignments within if condition:            -- 2 instructions Print will take 2 more instructions (1 Print method, 1 format method)
+Opening the "calls.csv" file in read mode     -- 1 instruction reading the csv file                          -- 1 instruction Adding each line from "calls.csv" to the list -- n instructions (Assuming there are n lines to the file)

+Iterating over each item in list              -- n time the following instructions will be executed
+    call_duration                                 -- 3 instructions (1 instruction to get data from array using array
+                                                                    index and one to convert string to integer assigning value to variable
+                                                                    )
+    caller                                        -- 2 instructions
+    callee                                        -- 2 instructions
+    if/else: Both if condition will execute each time and either if or else will execute       -- 4 instructions (2 if conditions and 2 instructions within if or else based on condition is True or False) So first loop will execute   ---- 11n instructions

+Next loop will execute n times assuming maximum entries It has 1 if condition and 2 assignments           -- 3 instruction So second loop will execute  ---- 3n instructions

+Print will take 2 more instructions (1 Print method, 1 format method)

-Worst case performance == O(1+1+n+n+2+2+1+2) = O(2n+9) ~= O(n) if n is very large
+Worst case performance == O(1+1+n+11n+3n+2) = O(14n+4) ~= O(n) if n is very large
 ======================================================================

 *********